Ballistic-to-hydrodynamic transition and collective modes for two-dimensional electron systems in magnetic field: Introduction

+The parameter space for diffusive, ballistic, and hydrodynamic regimes changes at finite frequency of external field $\omega$.
+A number of interesting effects in ac transport was predicted theoretically for ideal electron fluid~\cite{Hd_moessner2018pulsating,Hd_semenyakin2018alternating, Hd_cohen2018hall,Hd_alekseev2018magnetic} where e-e collisions are so intense that $\omega\tau_{ee} \ll 1$.
+The ballistic regime in this case refers to a model of a collisionless electron plasma that is valid for describing processes that occur in times shorter than the free path of electrons ($\omega\tau_{ee} \gg 1$ and $\omega\tau_{mr} \gg 1$) or for processes whose characteristic spatial scales are smaller than the free path lengths ($q l_{ee} \gg 1$, $q l_{mr} \gg 1$, where $q$ - characteristic wave vector of wave processes)~\cite{aleksandrov1978principles}.
+In many experimentally relevant situations, particularly, at THz or GHz frequencies, $\omega$ and $\tau_{ee}^{-1}$ are comparable in magnitude.
+This leads to the need to construct models of the transport intermediate between hydrodynamic and ballistic regimes~\cite{IR_muller2009graphene,IR_muller2008quantum,IR_narozhny2015hydrodynamics,IR_foster2009slow,IR_svintsov2012hydrodynamic,IR_lucas2016hydrodynamic,IR_mayorov2011micrometer,HBcross,IR_chandra2019hydrodynamic,IR_holder2019ballistic,IR_gupta2021hydrodynamic,IR_tomogr,IR_heremans1992observation}.
 It's important to mention that {\it ideal} electron fluid is formed at very strong e-e collisions, contrary to ideal electron gas where electrons do not interact at all.
 Indeed, the dc kinematic viscosity $\nu_{kin} = v_0^2 \tau_{ee}/4$ ($v_0$ is the Fermi velocity) tends to zero for very short free path time $\tau_{ee}$.
-On the other hand, the transport with long $\tau_{ee}$ can be equivalently termed as 'highly viscous' or 'ballistic'.
+On the other hand, the ballistic transport can be equivalently termed as 'highly viscous'.
 The true Navier-Stokes hydrodynamics is inapplicable in this regime.
-Yet it is possible to expand the transport equations in the long-wavelength limit, generating the nearly local 'collisionless hydrodynamics' or 'hydrodynamics of highly viscous fluid'.
+Yet it is possible to expand the transport equations in the long-wavelength limit, generating the nearly local 'collisionless hydrodynamics' or 'hydrodynamics of highly viscous fluid' in which the equations of motion can be interpreted as the Navier-Stokes equations. ~\cite{aleksandrov1978principles, Hd_alekseev2018magnetic}.

 Such equations predict the existence of a novel collective mode, the transverce zero sound, in the absence of a magnetic field~\cite{Hd_lucas2018electronic, Hd_khoo2019shear}.
 In finite magnetic field $B$, the dynamic viscosity $\eta(\omega,B)$ was predicted to have the viscoelastic resonance~\cite{Hd_alekseev2018magnetic,alekseev2019,alekseev2019magnetosonic}.
 The latter should occur at double cyclotron frequency $\omega=2\omega_c$.
 Interaction between 2d plasmons and viscoelastic resonance was predicted to lead to emergence of novel collective mode, dubbed as "transverse zero magnetosound"~\cite{alekseev2019}.